 To treat that the work has been completed and issue a final payment certificate, the following documents will be deemed to form the completion documents:

-- i) The Technical documents according to which the work was carried out. - ii) The set of construction drawings showing therein the modifications and corrections made during the course of execution signed by the Engineer. - iii) Certificates of final levels and dimensions as set out for various works. - iv) Certificates of tests performed for various works. - v) "As Built" Drawings.
+- i.
+The Technical documents according to which the work was carried out. - ii.
+Certificates of final levels and dimensions as set out for various works. - iii.
+Certificates of tests performed for various works.